josuerkuhim/josuerkuhim/README.md

 <h2 align="left">Hi 👋!
-My name is Josué Kuhim and I'm a FullStack developer, from J.Kuhim agency</h2>
+My name is Josué Kuhim and I'm a FullStack developer from Brazil</h2>

 ###